bismuthfoundation/Bismuth/devtools/digest.md

 - MRU cache for active addresses (pools, services)
 - Compute balance state from all or most recently used addresses (would avoid constant db lookup for balances), clear on rollback

+- node.py, frequent block_height_from_hash lookups done, on disk ledger.
+  cache map of recent hash/heights lookups, add at block digest, clear at rollback. logs show that in regular working, the current hash is the most asked one, and generates a disk db lookup every time.

 # To consider

 - Require miners to use ecdsa or ed25519 based addresses, to save space and ressources on pool payouts.